- Case Study -

 FRAME CONNECTOR

 Lab frames organize equipment in laboratories and workshops.
-Designed for desktop 3D printing, my spherical frame connector demonstrated digital prototyping with virtual reality at the VR Innovation Gallery.
+Designed for desktop 3D printing, my spherical frame connector demonstrates digital prototyping with virtual reality at the VR Innovation Gallery.
 Rapid prototypes were on display at the Ice House Innovation Space.

 Lab frames organize equipment in laboratories and workshops.
-Designed for desktop 3D printing, my spherical frame connector demonstrated digital prototyping with virtual reality at the VR Innovation Gallery.
+Designed for desktop 3D printing, my spherical frame connector demonstrates digital prototyping with virtual reality at the VR Innovation Gallery.
 Rapid prototypes were on display at the Ice House Innovation Space.